-The board of directors' corporate governance guidelines, which include guidelines for determining director independence, director responsibilities, director access t o management and independent advisors, and director stock ownership guidelines, are posted on our website at www.lincolneducationalservices.com.
+The board of directors has adopted corporate governance guidelines, which include guidelines for determining director independence, director responsibilities, director access to management and independent advisors, and director stock ownership guidelines.
 The board of directors has determined that the following five directors satisfy the Nasdaq Global Market's independence requirements: Messrs.
 Rubenstein, Glaske, Burgess, Morrow and Ms. Currin.

-The Company has adopted an Integrity Assurance Program - A Code of Business Ethics and Conduct that applies to all directors, officers and employees and that is intended, among other things, to comply with Section 406 of the Sarbanes-Oxley Act of 2002 and related Securities and Exchange Commission and Nasdaq Global Market rules requiring a code of ethics for a company's directors, officers and employees.
-A copy of the Integrity Assurance Program - A Code of Business Ethics and Conduct is posted on our website at www.lincolneducationalservices.com.
-The Audit Committee must approve any requests for amendments to or waivers from the Integrity Assurance Program with respect to directors and executive officers and the Company intends to report such amendments or waivers that are required to be reported pursuant to the rules of the Securities and Exchange Commission and the Nasdaq Global Market on the Company's website.
+The board of directors has adopted an Integrity Assurance Program - A Code of Business Ethics and Conduct that applies to all directors, officers and employees and that is intended, among other things, to comply with Section 406 of the Sarbanes-Oxley Act of 2002 and related SEC and Nasdaq Global Market rules requiring a code of ethics for a company's directors, officers and employees.
+A copy of the Integrity Assurance Program - A Code of Business Ethics and Conduct is posted on our website at www.lincolnedu.com.
+The Audit Committee must approve any requests for amendments to or waivers from the Integrity Assurance Program with respect to directors and executive officers and the Company intends to report such amendments or waivers that are required to be reported pursuant to the rules of the SEC and the Nasdaq Global Market on the Company's website.

-SHAREHOLDER PROPOSALS FOR THE 2008 ANNUAL MEETING OF SHAREHOLDERS
+SHAREHOLDER PROPOSALS FOR THE 2009 ANNUAL MEETING OF SHAREHOLDERS

-Shareholder proposals that are intended to be presented at the 2008 Annual Meeting of Shareholders pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended, must be received by the Secretary of the Company, in writing, no later than November 27, 2007 in order to be considered for inclusion in the Company's proxy materials for that annual meeting.
-Shareholder proposals and shareholder nominations for election to the board of directors must also comply with the current advance notice and other requirements set forth in the Company's current Bylaws to be eligible to be presented at an annual meeting.
-These requirements include, in part, the requirement that any such proposal or nomination must, with certain exceptions if the date of the annual meeting is advanced or delayed more than 30 days from that of the first anniversary of this year's annual meeting, be submitted to the Secretary of the Company at least 120 and not more than 150 days prior to the first anniversary of the date of mailing of the notice for this year's annual meeting (or between October 28, 2007 and November 27, 2007 based on this year's notice mailing date of March 26, 2007).
+Shareholder proposals that are intended to be presented at the 2009 Annual Meeting of Shareholders pursuant to Rule 14a-8 under the Securities Exchange Act of 1934, as amended, must be received by the Secretary of the Company, in writing, no later than December 1, 2008 in order to be considered for inclusion in the Company's proxy materials for that annual meeting.
+Shareholder proposals and shareholder nominations for election to the board of directors must also comply with the current advance notice and other requirements set forth in the Company's bylaws to be eligible to be presented at an annual meeting.
+These requirements include, in part, the requirement that any such proposal or nomination must, with certain exceptions if the date of the annual meeting is advanced or delayed more than 30 days from that of the first anniversary of this year's annual meeting, be submitted to the Secretary of the Company at least 120 and not more than 150 days prior to the first anniversary of the date of mailing of the notice for this year's annual meeting (or between November 1, 2008 and December 1, 2008 based on this year's notice mailing date of March 31 2008).